 Rezal Kusumaatmadja is the Chief Operating Officer (COO) of PT Rimba Makmur Utama, the project proponent of the Katingan Mentaya Project in Indonesia.
 Before joining PT RMU, he co-founded Starling Resources.
 He served previously on the board of the Climate and Land Use Alliance.

-Russ Lamotte is the Managing Principal of Beverage & Diamond, a leading environmental law firm.
+Russ Lamotte is the Managing Principal of Beverige & Diamond, a leading environmental law firm.
 Before joining the firm, he served at the State Department as lead attorney on multiple international environmental treaty negotiations.

 Adele Morris is Policy Director of the Climate and Energy Economics Project at the Brookings Institution.
 She served previously on staff of the Joint Economic Committee of the U.S. Congress and as the lead natural resource economist for the U.S. Department of the Treasury.